wso2/docs-apk/en/docs/includes/start-apk.md

     [![Pod Status](../assets/img/get-started/pod-status.png)](../assets/img/get-started/podstatus.png)

     !!!
 Important
-        If pods are not transitioning to running state, please follow the steps in the [FAQs](../../about-apk/FAQs/#q3-why-are-pods-not-transitioning-to-the-running-state-for-a-long-time) to troubleshoot the problem.
+        If pods are not transitioning to running state, please follow the steps in the  <a href="../../about-apk/FAQs/#q3-why-are-pods-not-transitioning-to-the-running-state-for-a-long-time" target="_blank">FAQs</a> to troubleshoot the problem.